Purity and quasi-split torsors over Pr\"ufer bases: Reflexive sheaves and depths

 \elem \bpf Denote $x\ce \fm_A$ as the closed point of $\Spec A$.
 The two equalities are proved similarly, so we only treat the one concerning depths.
-By induction on $r$, it suffices to consider a short exact sequence for a nonzero $f\in \fm_A$ to show $\depth_A(M)=\depth_A(M/fM)+1$.
+By induction on $r$, it suffices to consider for a nonzero $f\in \fm_A$ the following short exact sequence to show that $\depth_A(M)=\depth_A(M/fM)+1$.
 We have a long exact sequence

 Assume that for an integer $n$ we have $\depth_A(M)\geq n+1$, so $R^i\GG_xM=0$ for $0\leq i\leq n$.
 Then the displayed exact sequence implies that $R^i\GG_x(M/fM)=0$ for $0\leq i\leq n-1$, so $\depth_A(M/fM)\geq n$.
 Conversely, if $\depth_A(M/fM)\geq n$, then $R^i\GG_x(M/fM)=0$ for $0\leq i\leq n-1$.
 The displayed exact sequence implies that $R^i\GG_xM=0$ for $0\leq i\leq n-1$, and there is an injection $R^n\GG_{x}M \overset{\times f}{\hra} R^n\GG_{x} M$.
-However, since the $A$-module $R^n\GG_{x}M$ is supported on $\{x\}$ and $f\in \mathfrak{m}_A$, we deduce that $R^n\GG_{x}M=0$, that is, $\mathrm{depth}_A(M)\geq n+1$. \epf \begs \egi Consider a valuation ring $V$ that is not a field.
+However, since the $A$-module $R^n\GG_{x}M$ is supported on $\{x\}$ and $f\in \mathfrak{m}_A$, we deduce that $R^n\GG_{x}M=0$, that is, $\depth_A(M)\geq n+1$. \epf \begs \egi Consider a valuation ring $V$ that is not a field.
 If the punctured spectrum $U_V$ is quasi-compact (\emph{e.g.}, when $0<\dim V<\infty$), then there exists an $f\in \fm_V$ such that $\dim (V/fV)=0$, which implies depth$_V(V/fV)=0$.
 From the formula in \Cref{depth and tau}, we deduce that depth$_V(V)=1$.
 Conversely, if $U_V$ is not quasi-compact, then one can show that depth$_V(V)\ge 2$.